TommyStarK/hyperledger-fabric-kubernetes/README.md

 ## Usage

-- Assuming you have a running cluster or minikube:
+- Assuming you have minikube running:

 ```bash
 ❯ ./deploy.sh